Making False Statements in Texas.

 In summary, the following two questions help determine if a statement is material.
 First, what statement did the defendant make?
 Second, what decision was the agent or agency trying to make?
 If the statement is capable of influencing that government decision, then the statement is material.
 See Richardson, 676 F.3d at 505.
 But, if the statement is not capable of influencing that decision, then the statement is not material.
 And consequently, a person is not guilty of lying to the feds.
 This is true even if the statement is false.

 Yes.
 A solid defense strategy is to challenge the elements of the crime.
 We just mentioned one option.
 For instance, a statement can be false.
-But if the statement is not “material,” then the government cannot prove the defendant gave a false statement.
+But if the statement is not “material,” then the government cannot prove the person gave a false statement.

 In addition, there are other defenses.
-First, a defendant can argue he answered a vague question.
+First, a person can argue he answered a vague question.
 Second, he can argue that his answer was true.
 See Bronston v.
 United States, 409 U.S. 352, 362 (1973) (reversing perjury conviction for statement that was both true, but misleading); United States v.
 Ricard, 922 F.3d 639, 652 (5th Cir.
 2019) (stating fundamentally ambiguous questions and literal truth are defenses to a false statement prosecution).
-Third, a defendant may be able to raise a statute of limitations defense.
+Third, a person may be able to raise a statute of limitations defense.
 Next, let’s consider each of these defenses and see how they work.

 The ambiguity and literal truth defenses are different sides of the same coin.
 Notably, the ambiguity defense focuses on the vagueness of the question.
 While, the literal truth defense focuses on the vagueness of the answer.